matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

    * 'pattern': The glob-style pattern to match against.
-Patterns with no special glob characters should be treated as having asterisks prepended and appended when testing the condition. device
+Patterns with no special glob characters should be treated as having asterisks prepended and appended when testing the condition. profile_tag
-  Matches the instance_handle of the device that the notification would be delivered to.
+  Matches the profile_tag of the device that the notification would be delivered to.
 Parameters:
-   * 'instance_handle': The instance_handle of the device.
+   * 'profile_tag': The profile_tag to match with.
 contains_display_name
   This matches unencrypted messages where content.body contains the owner's display name in that room.
 This is a separate rule because display names may